Effective Date: January 1, 2020

 We gather data about your use of our Site, Applications, and Services in order to perform data analytics and to improve our Service and other Business offerings.
 In some cases, we may use third party data analytics services to assist us with data gathering and analysis.
 For example, we may gather data about the web pages you visit, how long you visit them, whether you disengage from a specific page, and other metrics that allow us to improve our offerings.
 Third-party analytics services are subject to contractual restrictions consistent with this Policy.

 For Legal Obligations and Compliance, Law Enforcement and Public Safety Purposes.

-We may also use Device Identifiers, including IP addresses, to identify users, and may do so in cooperation with copyright owners, internet service providers, wireless service providers or law enforcement agencies in our discretion.
+We may also use Device Identifiers, including IP addresses, to identify users, and may do so in cooperation with copyright owners, internet service providers, wireless service providers, or law enforcement agencies at our discretion.
 These disclosures may be carried out without notice to you.